42.2 km. That’s a lot. The length of a marathon to be exact.

 But, let’s not get too ambitious yet.
 You have to walk before you run so they say.
 Or in this case, run 21.1 km before you run the whole 42.2 km.

 I knew I wanted to run the Banff Marathon, or well half of it at least.
-I had seen it about a year ago and had the costs not been so high to spontaneous trek out to Banff for a weekend, I would have ran the 10k.
-But nevertheless, with ‘Run a half marathon’ on my 27 x 28 list, I knew this year was the year.
+I had seen it about a year ago and had the costs not been so high to spontaneously trek out to Banff for a weekend, I would have run the 10k.
+Nevertheless, with ‘Run a half marathon’ on my 27 x 28 list, I knew this year was the year.
 There’s just something about running the mountains that made the attempt even more bearable.

 I roped my most amazing sister into running with me and, unfortunately for both of us, we suck at preparing and tend to leave things until the last minute.
 My saving grace was the fact I’ve been playing soccer twice a week for the last year.

 Our goal was not to finish in a specific time, but rather, just to finish!
-With this in mind, we embarked on the challenge, taking photos every 5km, trying to take in the views and play the mental game of running a really long distance with very little training.
+With this in mind, we embarked on the challenge, taking photos every 5 kilometres, trying to take in the views, and play the mental game of running a really long distance with very little training.